StokersWebsite/.github/Research/Business Process.md

 A business process is a structured and measurable set of activities that are designed for a specific output.
 A company can have lots of different business process.
 And they all take care of a different specific thing in the companry.
 It can include: identifying, designing, implementing automated processes and performing actions.

+## BPMN
+BPMN stands for Business Process Modeling notation and it is used for and its a modeling language for business processes.
+It is very easy to understand and thus can be use by all stakeholders.
+It is useful :
+- Provides businesses with the capability of defining and understanding their procedures through Business Process Diagrams
+- To provide a standard notation that is readily understandable by all business stakeholders
+- To bridge the communication gap that frequently occurs between business process design and implementation
+- Simple to learn yet powerful enough to depict the potential complexities of a business process

 ## Business process management
 Business process managements or BPM for short, aims to improve the business processes.